Conjugate Heat Transfer for Laminar Pin Bundle Flow

 (tutorials/sfr_7pin/solid.i)

 To understand the purpose of this (optional) transfer, we need to describe in more detail the data transfers that occur when sub-cycling.
-Please note that this is an advanced feature added for very large runs to squeeze out as much performance as possible - understanding this feature is not necessary for beginner users.
+Please note that this is an advanced feature added for very large runs to squeeze out as much performance as possible - this feature is not necessary for beginner users.

 Consider the case where the main application has a time step of 1, but NekRS has a time step of 0.2.
 After the solution of the main application, the heat flux transfer into NekRS consists of several steps: